ddoherty6/03-Password-Generator/README.md

 - This page includes
     - Page with space where password prints, and 'Generate Password' button
-    - Button initiates a series of promts, asking user for details about the password such as:
+    - Button initiates a series of prompts, asking user for details about the password such as:
         - The password length
             - The script ensures the user enters an integer between and including 8 and 128
         - The types of characters that will be in the password